-We operate on the belief that true mastery of any subject occurs when one is able to explain it to others.
+We operate on the belief that true mastery of any subject occurs when one is to be able to explain it to others.
 Thus, we expect students to contribute to the lectures, answering questions posed during lectures and being engaged during hands-on computational exercises.
 Students are encouraged to read the appropriate textbook chapters/other assigned material beforehand, ready to participate.
 You should regard the in-class lectures as guided tours through the assigned texts, not as a substitute for them.

 The co-instructors will determine a final class participation score based on each student's attendance record and overall engagement in class.
 Occasional absences are, of course, understandable.
-If you can't attend a class for any reason, please let either Dr. Shekhtman or Dr. Klein know in advance.
+If you can't attend a class for any reason, please let either Dr. Klein or Dr. Dorantes-Gilardi know in advance.